 Who we are

-We are a team of four clinical psychologists in our team who are trained to teach mindfulness courses: Dr Emma Bishop, Dr Kate Ryder, Dr Jaime Wood, Mark Pitkethly.
+We are a team of clinical psychologists who are trained to teach mindfulness courses: Dr Kate Ryder, Dr Jaime Wood.

 We all work in line with UK Good Practice Guidelines.